filecoin-project/FIPs/FRCs/frc-nnnn-deal-making.md

     2. If B is not at the top of the queue, it takes no action.
 4. If B is top of the queue, B uses the deal definition to complete the deal, calling `PostStorageDeal`.
     1. This will call `handle_filecoin_method` for `2643134072`, which should accept the deal as long as the provider is registered against it and the epoch is before or equal to the expiry epoch.
-5. If the storage deal aligning with the deal proposal is not published within 150 epochs, steps 3 and 4 are repeated with another Boost SP that is next in the queue.
+5. If the storage deal aligning with the deal proposal is not published within 150 epochs, steps 3 and 4 are repeated with another SP that is next in the queue.
 6. The deal is posted to the chain.

-## Deal Flow II (Implementing `OneToOneDealProposer`)
+### Deal Flow II (Implementing `OneToOneDealProposer`)

 <img width="749" alt="OneToOne" src="https://user-images.githubusercontent.com/782153/234464787-9a7ab0e0-bf18-4a50-b441-d79ae6dc8658.png">

-The flow for this interface would be as follows, between client contract `A` and a Boost SP `B`.
+The flow for this interface would be as follows, between client contract `A` and an SP `B`.
 It requires the implementation of `OneToOneDealProposer` , which itself inherits from `BaseDealProposer`.

 NOTE: This flow will benefit from prior coordination off-chain.
 It would be beneficial for `A` to communicate with `B` off-chain ahead of time, so that `B` is aware that deal proposals that `A` will send to `B`.
-Unlike the `WildcardDealProposer` approach, `A` must determine (ahead of time) a single Boost SP provider for each deal proposal that it is sent to the event log ahead of time.
+Unlike the `WildcardDealProposer` approach, `A` must determine (ahead of time) a single SP provider for each deal proposal that it is sent to the event log ahead of time.
 This will populate the `provider` field inside the `OneToOneDealProposalCreate` event.

 The flow proceeds as follows:

 1. A gets deployed onchain and emits a `ClientContractDeployed` event.
-2. A emits a `OneToOneDealProposalCreate` message for a deal proposal, which specifies a single Boost SP B inside the event signature.
+2. A emits a `OneToOneDealProposalCreate` message for a deal proposal, which specifies a single SP B inside the event signature.
 3. B calls `getDealProposal` to receive the deal proposal payload, as specified by the `DealDefinition*` struct.
 4. B uses the deal definition to complete the deal, calling `PostStorageDeal`.
     1. This will call `handle_filecoin_method` for `2643134072`, which should accept the deal as long as the provider is registered against it and the epoch is before or equal to the expiry epoch.
 5. The deal is posted to the chain.

-# Design Rationale
+## Design Rationale

 The following design decisions have been made:

 - **No Formal Deal Proposal Flow:** The standard defines a `DealDefinition*` set of structs which standardizes the format for how storage providers receive deal parameters from contract clients, but does not define a contract method for generating this proposal.
 This enables the contract client to define, build, register, or otherwise accept deals in any manner they so choose.
 This flexibility ensures that we do not exclude use cases.
 In other words, this interface is scoped entirely to the interaction between the storage provider and the client contract.
 - **Event-based Notifications:** Using the event logs from transactions is a decentralized and trustless way of notifying network participants that deals are ready and available.
 Because every storage provider runs a node, event processing is a natural extension of their operations.
-Because most deal-making storage providers run the accompanying software Boost, the motivation is to enable Boost to listen and consume these events easily.
+The motivation is to enable SPs to listen and consume these events easily.
 - **Account Abstraction Authorization:** Instead of requiring offline signatures and trusted interactions between the storage provider and the client, the `handle_filecoin_method` integration for authenticating PostStorageDeal methods is a critical aspect of being able to programmatically accept deals.
 - **Bandwidth and Cost Considerations:** We want to ensure that storage providers do not have to needlessly try to process deals that are either already in progress.
 Some form of ordering, preference, and deal availability is needed to prevent wasted effort, front-running, or race conditions.
 - **Permissionless**: The interface does not account for regulations, client concerns, or client / storage provider relationships.
 Things like allow listing, deny listing, or storage provider selection are outside the scope of this standard.
 However, this standard provides the interface to encapsulate and enable permissioning.
 - **Easy Entrance to Marketplace:** We want to reduce the surface area and requirements to connect a client and a storage provider to the minimum necessary.
 This means removing any sort of previous relationship requirements for a storage provider to offer completing a deal.
 - **Less Polling:** Providing an expiration epoch for registration clearly communicates at a protocol level when a client expects a deal to complete, and when competing storage providers can come back to register should they have missed the previous opportunity.

+## Backwards Compatibility

+Not relevant for this FRC.

-# Test Cases
+## Test Cases

 For `WildcardDealProposer`: